 Regardless of specialization, program applicants must hold an undergraduate degree with either a major or minor in health and human performance or a similar field.
 McNeese also requires all applicants to possess three credits of exercise physiology courses and three credits of tests and measures courses.

-McNeese is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+McNeese State University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 23. Texas A & M University – Kingsville